Silas Hoadley

 RIP Silas Hoadley:

 December 13, 2022.
 Dear friend and dharma uncle, Silas Hoadley, died on Monday, December 12th.
 Silas has been suffering from dementia but still we've had some phone chats this year thanks to Bill Porter.
-I Just talked to Silas ten days ago and it he was clearer than some months before.
-Bill said that was because he was in a care home and had more people to relate to.
+I just talked to Silas ten days ago and he was clearer than some months before.
+Bill said that was because he was in a care home and had more people to relate to. - DC

 for Silas from Steve Tipton